StevenTammen/bibledocs.org/content/about-the-site/content-organization/index.md

 The traps and pitfalls in application also vary in nuance, ranging from "No, honoring your parents does not mean you should help them deal drugs" to less simple matters more like "Sometimes it can be a mistake to be too specific in the advice you give to impressionable new believers as they may come to rely on your word more than their own developing spiritual discernment, which can cause problems for both you and especially them down the road."

-Some people might protest that application is inherently an individual matter (see [application special content sections](#application), below) -- given this, how can you dogmatically call some paths of application out as wrong?
+Some people might protest that application is inherently an individual matter (see [application special content sections](#application), below)---given this, how can you dogmatically call some paths of application out as wrong?
 Perhaps the best way to answer this is by analogy.
-In college, I had a Greek professor who often liked to remind us (particularly after tests!) that "Just because there are many correct translations does not mean that there are not incorrect ones."
+In college, I had a Greek professor who often liked to remind us (particularly after tests!) that "just because there are many correct translations does not mean that there are not incorrect ones."
 The same idea holds here.
 While we often cannot be dogmatic about what someone else definitely should do, we *can* be dogmatic about some things they definitely *shouldn't* do.

 ### Technical discussion